Frequently Asked Questions

 Q: Why is the PD (inter-pupilary distance) not included on my glasses prescription?

 A: PD is one component of many measurements that are required for the dispensing of glasses.
-If we are not dispensing glasses, we do not perform these measurements.
+If we are not dispensing eyeglasses, we do not perform these measurements.
+An optic centre (OC) height is also required when properly manufacturing a pair of eyeglasses.